Parnell Motley

-Parnell Motley (born October 28, 1997) is an American football cornerback who is a free agent.
+Parnell Motley (born October 28, 1997) is an American professional football cornerback.
 He played college football at Oklahoma and signed with the Tampa Bay Buccaneers as an undrafted free agent in 2020.
-Motley has also been a member of the San Francisco 49ers, Denver Broncos, Detroit Lions and Cleveland Browns.
+Motley has also been a member of the San Francisco 49ers, Denver Broncos, Detroit Lions, Cleveland Browns, Calgary Stampeders, DC Defenders, New Orleans Breakers, Toronto Argonauts, Montreal Alouettes, and BC Lions.

 Professional career

 Tampa Bay Buccaneers

 Motley signed with the Tampa Bay Buccaneers as an undrafted free agent on May 4, 2020, and made the team's 53-man roster after training camp.
 He played in two games before being waived on October 12, 2020.

 San Francisco 49ers

 On October 13, 2020, Motley was claimed off waivers by the San Francisco 49ers.
 Motley was waived by the 49ers on October 26, 2020, and re-signed to the practice squad two days later.

 Denver Broncos

 On December 16, 2020, Motley was signed by the Denver Broncos off the 49ers practice squad.
 He was waived on August 31, 2021.